1.35.6 Property and Equipment Accounting

 1. CFO and Deputy CFO

-2. Associate CFO for Financial Management (FM) and Deputy Associate CFO for Administrative FM
+2. Senior Associate CFO for Financial Management and Associate CFO for Corporate Accounting

 4. Chief, Facilities Management and Security Services (FMSS)